Industrial-grade composites, featuring continuous carbon fiber and fiberglass tape for unrivaled part strength¹.

 Nylon (PA6) + Continuous Fiberglass

 Fiberglass-reinforced nylon is a low-cost material which renders lightweight, high-strength and corrosion-resistant parts—making it ideal for sporting goods applications where parts are exposed to the elements and have a low per-part target cost

 Accessible to all

-With a wide range of materials, easy-to-use platform, and affordable subscription tiers, Fiber™ offers high-quality composite 3D printing at a price point every engineer and designer can access.
+With a wide range of materials, easy-to-use platform, and affordable pricing, Fiber™ offers high-quality composite 3D printing at a price point every engineer and designer can access.

 Easy to use

 In a matter of minutes, users can begin 3D printing industrial-grade composites from the comfort of their desktop.
 Entry-level settings and opt-in advanced controls allow every engineer to produce high-quality composite parts at the press of a button.

 Continuous fiber composites exponentially expand the material performance landscape by a factor of over 60x.